TheoryInPractice/overlapping-ecc/README.md

 # README

-This folder contains code for algorithms and experiments for the paper "Hypergraph clustering with categorical edge labels."
+This folder contains code for algorithms and experiments for the paper "Overlapping and Robust Edge-Colored Clustering in Hypergraphs."

-Nearly all code is written in Julia (run with version 1.1.1).
-The only exception is that  for Experiment 5.3, we also installed Graclus and use the Matlab interface.
+All experimental code is written in Julia, and run with version `1.8.5`.

-For questions about the code, contact nateveldt@gmail.com.
+For questions about the code, contact alex.crane@utah.edu